1ypi/keplerrat/README.md

 This project was built by 1ypi and iznard aka. "vectxr.".

 You can contact us on Discord: @1ypi, @iznard.
+### CREDIT
+Credit to xaitax for the Chrome App Bound Encryption Decryption.
 #### LICENSE
 [VIEW LICENSE](https://github.com/1ypi/private/blob/main/LICENSE)